Ukraine–United Kingdom relations: Economic relations

+Following Brexit, Ukraine and the United Kingdom signed a continuity (based on the EU-Ukraine trade deal) free trade agreement on 8 October 2020, which entered into force on 1 January 2021.
+Trade between the two countries was worth £1.4 billion in 2022.

+Ukraine and the UK signed a digital trade agreement on 20 March 2023, this agreement will expand upon the existing FTA to cover digital trade between the two countries.
+The DTA entered into force on 1 September 2024.

+On 8 February 2024, Ukraine and the UK extended tariff-free trade on majority of goods for an additional five years.

+Cultural relations

 The 2001 Census recorded 11,913 people born in Ukraine resident in the United Kingdom.
 A large number of Ukrainians living in Britain are Ukrainian Catholics, under the jurisdiction of the Ukrainian Catholic Eparchy of the Holy Family of London, whilst many other Ukrainian Britons are Jews.

 Ukraine won the Eurovision Song Contest 2022 but due to the 2022 Russian invasion of Ukraine, it was unable to take on hosting the next contest.
-The United Kingdom, which came second, will host the contest on their behalf.
+The United Kingdom, which came second, hosted the contest on their behalf.
 The BBC announced that it will work closely with Ukrainian broadcaster UA:PBC to implement Ukrainian elements and culture into the show.
 The host city of Liverpool is a twin city of Odesa.